Phone-GWP-group

 But why use seasonal packaging?

-Done correctly, seasonal packaging can significantly increase sales volumes, brand awareness, and impulse purchases.
+Done correctly, seasonal packaging can significantly increase your sales volumes, brand awareness, and impulse purchases.
 It can also help you stand out from the competition, attract additional shelf space, and, in the longer term, drive consumer loyalty and repeat sales.

 Ultimately, it can be the difference between a red-hot sales period and a lukewarm (or worse) festive season.

-The seven most important considerations – and targets you should be aiming to hit – when creating seasonal packaging are:
+The seven most important considerations, and targets you should be aiming to hit, when creating seasonal packaging are:

 • Adding value to your packs.